Veene Sheshanna: Contributions

-Sheshanna composed 53 pieces of music, including svarajathis, pada, javalis, and many thillanas.
-He had a deep understanding of Hindustani music as well.
+Sheshanna composed 53 pieces of music covering the genres of svarajathi, pada, javali, and thillana.
+He had a deep understanding of Hindustani classical music as well.
 His thillanas in the ragas Behag and Darbari Kannada are proof of this.

-One of the Sheshanna's most beloved concert veenas as well as Raja Ravi Varma's famous portrait of him can be viewed at the Manjusha Museum, a conservatory of historical artefacts in Dharmasthala, Karnataka.
+One of Sheshanna's most beloved concert veenas as well as Raja Ravi Varma's famous portrait of him can be viewed at the Manjusha Museum, a conservatory of historical artefacts in Dharmasthala, Karnataka.